davenquinn/xenoliths/paper/text/chapters/05-discussion.md

-## Origin of mantle lithosphere beneath the Crystal Knob volcanic neck
+# Origin of mantle lithosphere beneath the Crystal Knob volcanic neck

-Rb-Sr and Sm-Nd isotopic data on peridotite xenoliths from this study demonstrate that the mantle lithosphere that was sampled by the Crystal Knob volcanic neck is sourced from the depleted convecting mantle with no contribution from recycled crustal material, nor ancient
+Rb-Sr and Sm-Nd isotopic and trace-element data on peridotite xenoliths from this study demonstrate that the mantle lithosphere that was sampled by the Crystal Knob volcanic neck is sourced from the depleted convecting mantle with no contribution from recycled crustal material, nor ancient